7 Best Fall Mountain Bike Rides in Santa Cruz

 But if you’d prefer to stay on land, pick up a complimentary bike from the front desk at Hotel Healdsburg, and go for a spin on Foss Creek Pathway.
 This one-mile trail parallels the former Northwestern Pacific Railroad tracks and is lined with public art, making for an interesting cycling trip.

 If you’ve worked up an appetite, grab a snack at Journeyman Meat Co.
-The Seghesio family, Sonoma County residents since 1886, recently transitioned from winemaking to butchering with this business and sources nearly all of the meat from small, family-run farms.
 Owner Pete Seghesio takes the art of butchering seriously, going so far as to study under Italian masters before bringing the craft home to his countertop—the perfect spot to refuel with an Instagram-worthy charcuterie board.
-The beautifully presented sampler boards feature immaculate slices of classic Italian cured meats (like soppressata, finocchiona, coppa, and Calabrian) along with distinct house-made varieties such as Parmesan and porcini.
-If you can’t bear to stay inside, grab a few meats and cheeses to go, and chow down on a park bench in the nearby plaza.
+The beautifully presented sampler boards feature immaculate slices of classic Italian cured meats along with distinct house-made varieties such as Parmesan and porcini.
+If you can’t bear to stay inside, grab a few slices of meat and cheeses to go and chow down on a park bench in the nearby plaza.

 For an afternoon pick-me-up, look no further than The Taste of Tea, a one-of-a-kind spot that combines art and science to concoct tea infusions and specialty drinks.
 Sip on the coconut macaroon latte, the Moonstone Marteani—crafted with Moonlight white tea, fresh mint, and Sonoma lavender syrup and served in a vanilla sugar–rimmed martini glass—or the ginger-infused Focus Matcha with cold-dripped green tea.
 And if you’re interested in exploring the healing properties of tea, you can enhance your experience by booking a tea facial or a foot soak in the on-site tea spa.